 PreK-5 ELEMENTARY REPORT

-If you have questions about anything in my schools, please contact me.
+If you have any questions about anything at either of my schools, please contact me.